 Write observations regularly.
 Over weeks, patterns emerge and vague inklings become usable insight.
 For more prompts, see Journaling Prompts for Self-Discovery.

-Think back to ages 7–14.
+- Revisit childhood excitement: Think back to ages 7–14.
 What activities absorbed you for hours?
-The details matter less than the underlying theme: building, storytelling, curiosity, organizing, creating.
-Those patterns often point to core interests that predate adult expectations.
+Look for underlying themes like building, storytelling, curiosity, organizing, or creating.

-Flow—losing track of time in an activity—is a strong indicator of where passion and skill overlap.
-List 3–5 activities that put you in flow and note the skills each draws on (research, problem-solving, organizing, teaching, designing).
-Seeing these skills on paper helps you move from feeling to clarity.
+- Analyze your state of flow: List 3–5 activities that put you in flow and note the skills each draws on (research, problem-solving, organizing, teaching, designing).
+Seeing these skills on paper moves you from feeling to clarity.

 | Phase | Core activity | Goal |